Avoidant Personality Disorder

 While there is a tendency to think of different personality disorders as distinct, some people will receive a diagnosis for more than one such condition.
 Two personality disorders known to co-occur quite frequently with AVPD are dependent personality disorder and borderline personality disorder, both of which are associated with a poor self-image, unsteady emotions, and the tendency to feel overwhelmed by challenging encounters, events, or circumstances.

-Unfortunately, many people with personality disorders attempt to cope with their troubling symptoms and life frustrations by abusing drugs or alcohol.
+Unfortunately, many people attempt to cope with their troubling social anxiety disorder symptoms and life frustrations by abusing drugs or alcohol.
 In fact, some studies indicate that a majority of patients who enter treatment for substance use disorders meet the criteria for one or more personality disorders.

 A dual diagnosis for substance abuse and AVPD will require specialized treatment, since lasting sobriety can only be achieved if the underlying causes of the substance use disorder are acknowledged and addressed.